Linstancy/Traffic-Sign-Classifier/README.md

 | 0.0001				| Keep Left											|

-For the fifth image, the top five soft max probabilities were
+For the "Right of way at the next intersection" image, the top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|